At What Age Do You Stop Paying Alimony in California

 Notice that the decrease in income must be out of your control.
 If you quit being a dentist to teach surfing, you will probably still be responsible for the same alimony payment despite the probable drop in pay.

 Arguing your case before the court is one way to modify alimony.
-If you and your former spouse agree to the change, a written contract is drafted and presented to the judge.
+A written contract is drafted and presented to the judge if you and your former spouse agree to the change.
 Unless there is some issue of unfairness, the judge will generally turn the agreement into an official court order.

 A non-terminable agreement cannot be dissolved until its designated end date.